Colegio Isaac Rabin

 Colegio Isaac Rabin is involved in a number of projects:

-Between March and June every student in grades one through twelve designs and executes a project in science, a project around a theme of global importance.
-During three days in June, the projects are exhibited with each group provided an opportunity to present and explain their findings.
+Between March and June every student in grades one through twelve designs and executes a project in science around a theme of global importance.
+During three days in June, each group presents and explains their findings.
 Local experts attend, in order to evaluate the projects and offer talks on relevant themes in science.

+The school established this annual festival because teaching through drama stimulates students’ creativity and imagination, develops their confidence and communication skills, and provides an outlet for their written and oral expression in English, the non-native second language of our community.
 Each class in the school, between pre-kinder and grade 12, develops, writes, organizes and performs a play for the festival every September.
-The school realized this annual festival because teaching through drama stimulates students’ creativity and imagination, develops their confidence and communication skills, and provides an outlet for their written and oral expression in English, the non-native second language of our community.

 Orchestra, Choir and Band